casangi/casadocs/docs/tasks/task_tsdimaging.rst

    according to a specified gridding kernel.
 The input data should be calibrated and bandpass corrected (where necessary), and the output is a CASA image format dataset, either 2-D, 3-D, or 4-D depending on the input parameters.
+The details of conformance checks that are performed on the list of MSes are summarized in the `CASA Docs page on Combining Datasets <../../notebooks/casa-fundamentals.ipynb#Combinging-Datasets>`__.

    The output image contains up to four axes: two spatial axes, frequency, and polarization.
 By default, the spatial coordinates